Shevchenko National Prize: History

-As of April 23, 1969 the award was renamed the Shevchenko State Prize of Ukrainian SSR.
-By the order of the President of Ukraine #800/2000 on June 22, 2000 the award became known as the Shevchenko National Prize.
+In 1992, after the collapse of the Soviet Union, the award was renewed as the State Prize of Ukraine named after Taras Shevchenko.

+In September 1999, The President of Ukraine approved the Committee and the Regulations on the National Prize.
+The award was renamed the National Prize of Ukraine named after Taras Shevchenko.
+Since then, the Shevchenko National Prize has been awarded each year by a President's decree.

 From 1962 to 2018 the award was given to 648 people and eight collective ensembles.

 Statute of the Award

 The National Prize is awarded annually by the order of the President of Ukraine.
 There are up to five prizes in the following nominations: